aws-ia/terraform-aws-eks-blueprints/docs/add-ons/promtail.md

-# PROMTAIL
+# Promtail

 Promtail is an agent which ships the contents of local logs to a Loki instance.

-[PROMTAIL](https://github.com/grafana/helm-charts/tree/main/charts/promtail) chart bootstraps Promtail infrastructure on a Kubernetes cluster using the Helm package manager.
+[Promtail](https://github.com/grafana/helm-charts/tree/main/charts/promtail) chart bootstraps Promtail infrastructure on a Kubernetes cluster using the Helm package manager.

 For complete project documentation, please visit the [Promtail documentation site](https://grafana.com/docs/loki/latest/clients/promtail/).

 ## Usage

-PROMTAIL can be deployed by enabling the add-on via the following.
+Promtail can be deployed by enabling the add-on via the following.

 ```hcl
 enable_promtail = true
 ```

-Deploy PROMTAIL with custom `values.yaml`
+Deploy Promtail with custom `values.yaml`

 ```hcl
   # Optional Map value; pass promtail-values.yaml from consumer module